JTBWatchDog/DF_Garden/src/site/notes/Akeraan things/Akeraan Conlang.md

 	- A sonorant can only be paired with an obstruent and vice versa
 	- Consonant onsets started by Nasals can only be followed by another non-nasal sonorant
 8. A consonant must not be followed by a voiced stop or voiced fricative

+## Writing rules
+- Left-to-right, top-to-bottom
+- Little to no curves
+- Based off of Cuneiform, the Futhark runes, & the writing style of Dovahzul
+- No straight horizontal lines
+-